 Although this Atlas kit is overused, I happen to like it.
 At the outset, I set myself a challenge: Could I build a 100% stock kit?
 About halfway into the project, I lost my own bet.
 Given how many other structures I'd planned on modeling as abandoned, it seemed incongruous to have a functional tower.
 So, I abandoned it as well.
 It was a simple matter of replacing the window parts with pieces of micro-ply.

 Incidentally, this tower is what inspired the layout's name.
 Before I decided to model it as abandoned, I named the tower "Stock" in reference to it being a stock kit.
 This then led to naming the nearby industrial town Stockton (no relation to the real Stockton in New Jersey, a very picturesque historic village on the Delaware).
 And that naturally led to the railroad becoming the Stockton Branch.
+The tower was the very first structure I'd finished for the layout.

 These reference images helped guide the tower's abandonment.